binpash/pash/docs/tutorial.md

 Note that currently PaSh's `cut` annotation engine does not handle the `empty-args-stdin` option and the `short-long` key, so the annotation looks slightly different.
 We are continuously working on the annotations engine to improve it to handle a wider range of annotations.

-## Claim 2: A Dataflow-based Parallelizing Compiler
+## A Dataflow-based Parallelizing Compiler

 The bulk of PaSh is in the [compiler](../compiler/) directory.
 A diagram of the compiler is shown in [docs/pash_architecture.png](../docs/pash_architecture.png).